theoh-io/Loomo_app_ADP/README.md

 The Project Should be able to build even with the warning messages.

-In case you have hard time setting up Android Studio Development environment the app package is also available [APK]!(algo_app-degub.apk)
+In case you have hard time setting up Android Studio Development environment the app package is also available [APK](algo_app-degub.apk). it can be installed using the command  `adb install -t <name apk>` after having previously connected to Loomo using `adb connect <ip>`

 ## Dependency
 - Python